garfix/nli-go/doc/manual/knowledge-engineer/quantification.md

 # Quantification

 Quantification is a central concept in the modelling of meaning.
-Each NP has a quantity, like "some", "all", "at least 2", but also implicit as with proper nouns (quantity = 1).
-While the default quantifier for other entities is `exists` / `some`, this is not so for NP's.
-NP's are always explicitly quantified.
-NP's typically serve as the arguments for verbs, but they may be used in other relations as well.
+Each NP is quantified, which means that there are an exact number of entities involved in each NP.
+In "3 children" this number is 3.
+In "Some children" this number is higher than 0.
+The same holds for "children".
+In "All children" the number equals the number of children that results from the rest of the predication.

+## Generalized quantifiers

+Traditional predicate logic just has the quantifiers (quantors) `exists` and `all`.

+Natural language also allows quantifiers like "more than 2", "two or three", "between 5 and 10" and "most".
+In order to understand how these quantifiers are modelled, we must go into some theory.

+Let's take the sentence:

+    Did all red balls fall from the table?

+When is this sentence true?
+In order to answer this we distinguish between "all red balls" (the _quantification_) and "fall from the table" (the _scope_).
+In order to determine if the sentence is true, we must go through all entities E that are "red balls", and we will find a set of identifiers for these red balls.
+This set of (unique) identifiers we call the _range_.
+The range may have 3 values (let's call this `Range`).
+Now we try the scope for each of these values.
+Ball `1`, did it fall from the table?
+Yes.
+Ball `2`, did it fall from the table?
+No. Ball `3`?
+Yes, it did.
+We found that 2 red balls actually fell from the table (call it `Result`).
+Now we can answer the question, as _all_ simply means: `equals(Result, Range)`.
+This returns the empty set, so that means: No.

+"all" is actually one of the few quantifiers that requies two numbers.
+Most quantifiers just use a single value (`Result`).
+They don't care how many entities where in the range, as long as a specific number made it into the result.
+An example is:

+    Did at least two red balls fall from the table?

+Again all red balls are checked and the number of red balls that actually fell from the table is counted in `Result`.
+The answer to the question is now `greater_than(Result, 2)`

+In order to declare the quantifier we use the relation `quantifier`, specify variables for the two numbers, and give the relation set for the quantification.

+    every:              quantifier(Result, Range, equals(Result, Range))
+    more than two:      quantifier(Result, Range, greater_than(Result, 2))
+    two or three:       quantifier(Result, Range, or(P1, equals(Result, 2), equals(Result, 3)))

 ## Quants

-It is customary to use the part-of-speech `np` only for quantified entities.
 Whenever an NP is used, it is quantified: its sense is a `quant()`.
 The prototypical case is:

-    { rule: np(R1) -> qp(Q1) nbar(R1),                                      sense: quant(Q1, sem(1), R1, sem(2)) }
+    { rule: np(R1) -> qp(_) nbar(R1),                                      sense: quant(sem(1), R1, sem(2)) }

-Here `sem(2)` means: include the sense of the second right-hand structure (the `nbar`) in this position.
-Thus `quant` is a second-order relation that nests the senses of its dependent phrases.
+Here `sem(2)` means: include the sense of the second right-hand structure (the `nbar`) in this position, and `sem(1)` means: include the sense of the first structure.
+This `sem(1)` must be a `quantifier()`.

-These are the parts:
+These are the arguments of the `quant`:

     quant(
-        QuantifierVariable,
-        QuantifierRelations,
+        Quantifier,
         RangeVariable,
         RangeRelations
     )

-The quant consists of a _quantifier_ and a _range_.

-The quantifier consists of a variable and a relation set and specifies the quantity of the NP ("all", "2 or more", etc).
-The variable is only needed if the relation set contains a variable.
-In most cases like when the relation set is `all(E1)` or `number(N1)` the variable can be the anonymous variable `_`.

-The range also consists of a variable and a relation set, and describes the entities involved ("child", "country", "block that i asked you to pick up").
-Since the relation set often contains multiple variables, the range variable is needed to specify the entity that matters.

-There are four built-in quantifiers:

-* the(_) : requires that the range consists of 1 entity
-* all(_) : specifies that all entities in the range are needed
-* some(_) : specifies that at least one entity in the range is needed
-* number(N) : specificies that N entities are needed

-Quantifiers like "at least two" are not yet possible.
+and these are the arguments of the the `quantifier`:

+    quantifier(
+        ResultCountVariable,
+        RangeCountVariable,
+        ScopeSet
+    )

+Here is the typical case for the `qp`.
+Note that the `quantifier` relation is formed only once, in the rewrite of `qp` to `quantifier`.
+The sense of the quantifier can be simple (see 'every') or compound ('or').

+    { rule: qp(_) -> quantifier(Result, Range),                                                         sense: quantifier(Result, Range, sem(1)) }
+    { rule: quantifier(Result, Range) -> 'every',                                                       sense: equals(Result, Range) }
+    { rule: quantifier(Result, Range) -> 'some', 						                                sense: greater_than(Result, 0) }
+    { rule: quantifier(Result, Range) -> number(N1),                                                    sense: equals(Result, N1) }
+	{ rule: quantifier(Result, Range) -> quantifier(Result, Range) 'or' quantifier(Result, Range),	    sense: or(P1, sem(1), sem(3)) }

 ## Find